gahlshemy/gahlshemy.github.io/docs/index.md

 *Activities*

-I am on the executive board of Michigan's [Association for Women in Math](https://sites.google.com/umich.edu/awm/home?authuser=0), serve as a mentor for Michigan's [Directed Reading Program in Mathematics](https://sites.google.com/umich.edu/drp/home), and volunteer at [Super Saturdays](https://sites.lsa.umich.edu/math-corps/super-saturdays/)!
+I am on the executive board of Michigan's [Association for Women in Math](https://sites.google.com/umich.edu/awm/home?authuser=0), serve as a mentor and organizer for Michigan's [Directed Reading Program in Mathematics](https://sites.google.com/umich.edu/drp/home), and volunteer at [Super Saturdays](https://sites.lsa.umich.edu/math-corps/super-saturdays/)!

 Sadie Lipman and I are organizing the 2025 Michigan summer minicourses.